Smashed KISS guitar at a throwaway price of $5,500

-SYDNEY, March 7 Die-hard KISS fans looking for the ultimate in concert memorabilia from the group's current Australian tour need search no more.
-Why not acquire a guitar smashed onstage "in your honour" by guitarist Paul Stanley - for a mere $5,500?
+SYDNEY Die-hard KISS fans looking for the ultimate in concert memorabilia from the group's current Australian tour need search no more.
+Why not acquire a guitar smashed onstage "in your honour" by guitarist Paul Stanley - for a mere $5,500 (3,664.96 pounds)?

 Stanley, also a singer in the U.S. hard rock group known for its garish makeup, will also be selling the microphone he sings into for $3,000, along with special microphone and guitar combination packages, his website said.